mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 Now, she had leverage: Whenever he moved her furniture, she killed his lights.
 This way, she could keep him at bay during the evenings, but not during daylight hours, when she went to work.

+&nbsp;

-One evening, there was a new bud on the ever-growing plant, and Panduranga hoped for another gadget in her silent war against the TV man.
+{{<glyph>}}O{{</glyph>}}ne evening, there was a new bud on the ever-growing plant, and Panduranga hoped for another gadget in her silent war against the TV man.
 The next day, for the first time that Panduranga could remember, missiles hit the tourist town and leveled a shopping street in the outskirts.

 With tourists having little appetite for observing war quite so close up, she returned early from work to find the plant offering a new device: an air conditioning filter, that (she discovered) sucked in any smells or smoke from her house and belched it out from the man’s ventilation.